The Tailor (film): Release at film festivals

 The Tailor competed in 22nd Busan International Film Festival for Asian Film Window category with three showtimes which restricted children under 12 in October 14, 15 and 17 2017, at Starium of CGV Centum City cinema, number 2 and 7 room of Lotte Centum City cinema.
 Before the premiere, two directors, Ngo Thanh Van, Ninh Duong Lan Ngoc, Diem My 9x and Oanh Kieu had a meet up with the guests of Film Festival at BIFF Village stage by the beach of Haeundae.
 According to the producer, the first showtime was sold out with 1,000 tickets and received many positive reviews from critics and the audience as they complimented "such a nice and meaningful movie reserving the culture".

 At the end of November 2017, The Tailor participated and competed in 20th Vietnam Film Festival in Da Nang.
 After the premiere of 20th Vietnam Film Festival Welcoming Week at National Cinema Center on November 11 at Hanoi, the movie was released afterward at Le Do Cinema, on November 27, 2017 at Da Nang.
 According to Tien Phong Newspaper, the showtime belonged to Film Festival was completely crowded, the audience streamed down to the cinema before showtime was so many that two line of supplementary seats were placed inside, and no one left during the movie.
-The Tailor continued to participated in Vietnam-Korea Film Festival with two showtimes on November 19 and 20 2017 at BHD Bitexco Cinema, Ho Chi Minh City.
+The Tailor continued to participate in Vietnam-Korea Film Festival with two showtimes on November 19 and 20 2017 at BHD Bitexco Cinema, Ho Chi Minh City.
 At 13th Osaka Asian Film Festival, the movie competed and had two showtimes at room number 4 of Cine Libre Umeda Cinema and ABC Hall, on March 11 and 15 2018.
 The movie also joined in Vietnam Film Week by Vietnam Consulate at Argentina in cooperation with Argentina representative office, in May 2018 at Buenos Aires Capital as 45 year anniversary of foreign communication between Vietnam and Argentina.